bbc/genie-starter-pack/docs/theming.md

 ## What is in and out of scope for theming?

 Audio, Animations, Sprites, Graphics and Fonts are in scope for theming.
-Alterations to the code other than configuration changes to support new assets are currently out of scope.
+Alterations to the code other than configuration changes in JSON files to support new assets are currently out of scope.

 ## How does theming work?

-At this stage, theming is currently undertaken by performing a straight swap on assets, replacing images / audio / sprites like for like in order to create the desired theme.
+At this stage, theming is currently undertaken mostly by performing a straight swap on assets, replacing images / audio / sprites like for like in order to create the desired theme.
+Additional configuration of screens and assets is done by modifying JSON files.
 There will be a 'default' theme for components that can be used as a template.

 ## How do I test my theme?